Dark Chocolate Chip-Walnut Banana Bread is a classic quick bread recipe that’s moist, flavorful and an easy way to satisfy your sweet tooth!

 In large bowl, mix mashed bananas with eggs, cooled melted butter, and vanilla.
 Fold in walnuts and 3/4 cup chocolate chips.
 Add dry ingredients into wet ingredients with rubber spatula until just combined (do not overmix which will make bread dense).
 Scrape batter into prepared loaf pan and sprinkle top with remaining 1/4 cup chocolate chips.
 Bake 55 – 65 minutes or until loaf is golden brown and toothpick inserted in center comes out clean, with no batter (melted chocolate on toothpick is fine).
 During last 10 minutes of baking time, cover top of bread with foil to prevent overbrowning if needed.
 Cool in pan for 5 minutes, then lift bread from pan using parchment paper and transfer to wire rack to cool.
 Serve warm or at room temperature.

 I always get comments about baking times varying when I share recipes.
-Oven temperatures vary widely, depending on brand, age, whether electric or gas and it’s not unusual for an oven to run 5 or 10 degrees hotter or colder.
+Oven temperatures vary, depending on brand, age, whether electric or gas and it’s not unusual for an oven to run 5 or 10 degrees hotter or colder.
 Also, make sure you preheat your oven long enough, at least 20 minutes.
-If you plan on baking more while we’re all hunkering down and self-isolating, invest in an oven thermometer.
-They’re inexpensive and you can order one on Amazon that will do the trick for around $7.
+If you’re not familiar with your oven, invest in an inexpensive oven thermometer to monitor the temperature.

 A note about pans: Pans affect baking times too.
 To prevent your banana bread from overbrowning, avoid glass plans.
 Glass is an insulator will often burn bread.
 Use a light-colored metal pan.
 Dark pans absorb the heat and can also cause overbrowning.
 If your pan is dark, wrap the outside with heavy duty aluminum foil before baking.